jonnyhyman/MakePython/README.md

   ![Editor Architecture](https://github.com/jonnyhyman/MakePython/blob/master/images/editorarch3.png?raw=true)

  In the case that makepython is not in the environment path (accidental deletion, etc...), only the command line interface is lost.

+### Contributing
+__Helping to make an editor worthy of the Python language.__

+Python is a language catalyzed and enabled by an __amazing__ community of passionate software designers and engineers.

+I welcome contributions to MakePython with the same spirit that has carried Python so far!
+I will evaluate pull requests / merges weekly, and welcome new ideas, branches, and features.

 ### License and Issue Reporting